BH3Panzer/leaf-project/README.md

 ## Features:
 Game introduce into connected nature, we can modify fastly the nature to finish the levels.
-- Grow plants with your mana.
+- Grow plants with your mana. (/!\ mana cost not displayed)
 - Move, jump and climb

 ## Controls: